Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Adversarial Learning for Nonlinear Dynamical Systems

-This approach should continue for the following time steps.
-Generally, if we consider that the training starts at $0$, for any $t\geq 0$ there should be an instantaneous cost function defined by $J_t=g_{t}^a -\delta \Vert y_{t}-h(\hat{x}_{t}^a) \Vert$.
-Therefore, the optimization problem that is solved at time step $t$ is Again, $\lambda_t\geq 0$ are regularization terms to control the incorporation of previous cost functions.
+This approach should continue for the following (offline) time steps.
+Generally, if we consider that the training starts at $t=0$, for any $t\geq 0$ there should be an instantaneous cost function defined by $J_t=g_{t} -\delta \Vert y_{t}-h(\hat{x}_{t}) \Vert$.
+Therefore, the offline optimization problem that is solved at time step $t$ is

+Again, $\lambda_t\geq 0$ are regularization terms to control the incorporation of previous cost functions.
 If $\lambda_t=1$, we effectively penalize all previous and current instantaneous costs equally.
-For smaller values of $\lambda_t$, the cost function at time $t$ will be approximately $J_t$ -- i.e., we can do more exploration by only minimizing the cost at time $t$.
+For smaller values of $\lambda_t$, the cost function at time $t$ will be approximately $J_t$; i.e., we can do more exploration by only minimizing the cost at time $t$.
 However, increasing $\lambda_t$ helps exploit more by giving more importance to the previous cost functions.

+\paragraph{\textbf{Training Algorithm}.} In our proposed algorithms, we use Monte Carlo (MC) averaging to approximate the expectation in the cost function~\eqref{eq:objective2} by the sample mean over $N$ number of simulated trajectories starting at time $t=0$.
+Specifically, the $i$-th, {$i=1,...,N$,} trajectory at time $t$ is obtained~by